Xyvir/Qharbox/README.md

 ## Rendering Logic (For Integrators)

-A custom renderer must perform the following steps:

-1. Identify a `qharbox-text` block.
-2. Render this text into a container (e.g., a `<pre><code>` block), preserving whitespace.
+1. Identify a `qharbox-text` block and render its content into a container (e.g., a `<pre><code>` block).
-3. Find the next sibling block and verify it is `qharbox-annotations`.
+2. Find the next sibling `qharbox-annotations` block.
-4. For each element with anchor attributes in the SVG, calculate the precise (x, y) pixel coordinates of the specified character within the rendered text container.
-This is the most complex step.
+3. For each element in the SVG, calculate the precise (x, y) pixel coordinates of its `data-anchor-line` and `data-anchor-char` within the rendered text container.
-5. Create a root container `<div>` with relative positioning.
+4. Create a root `<div>` with relative positioning.
-6. Place the rendered text inside.
+5. Place the rendered text inside.
-7. Inject the `<svg>` content into the container, layered on top of the text using absolute positioning, and update its elements' positions based on the calculated coordinates.
+6. Inject the `<svg>` content into a layer on top of the text, updating its elements' positions based on the calculated coordinates.

 ## Roadmap

-* **Phase 1: Reference Implementation:** Develop a full-featured Logseq plugin that can parse and render Qharbox blocks.
+* **Phase 1: Reference Implementation:** Develop a full-featured Logseq plugin that can parse, render, and enable the multi-modal UI for editing Qharbox blocks.
-* **Phase 2: Editor Development:** Create a standalone web-based editor that allows users to create Qharbox diagrams with a GUI and export the resulting two-block Markdown code.
+* **Phase 2: Editor Development:** Create a standalone web-based editor that provides the core Qharbox editing experience and exports the resulting two-block Markdown code.
-* **Phase 3: Image Annotation:** Implement the originally planned feature to allow an image background as an alternative canvas to a text block.
+* **Phase 3: Image Annotation:** Implement functionality to allow an image as an alternative canvas to a text block.

 ## License